python/cpython/Doc/library/wsgiref.rst

    support both :meth:`__getitem__` and :meth:`__iter__` iteration styles, for compatibility with Python 2.1 and Jython.
-As the object is iterated over, the optional *blksize* parameter will be repeatedly passed to the *filelike* object's :meth:`read` method to obtain strings to yield.
-When :meth:`read` returns an empty string, iteration is ended and is not resumable.
+As the object is iterated over, the optional *blksize* parameter will be repeatedly passed to the *filelike* object's :meth:`read` method to obtain bytestrings to yield.
+When :meth:`read` returns an empty bytestring, iteration is ended and is not resumable.

    If *filelike* has a :meth:`close` method, the returned object will also have a :meth:`close` method, and it will invoke the *filelike* object's :meth:`close`